Liquidnet (Global Institutional

 Liquidnet Commission Management Voting

-I was tasked to create an internal voting system.
-This was not for standard users, but for workers within Liquidnet.
+I was tasked to create an internal voting system for the internal workers of Liquidnet.

 Once I present everything and get the OK that this is all the information that is needed, I start designing.
 On the right you can see a mockup of a different approach.

 Liquidnet has a set design standard, but they also like to experiment with different designs and approaches.
-Also, moving away from the standard design allows me to be free to try different approaches and do a wireframe/design mockup.
+If I did not attempt different UXs then I would not be able to solve any problems.

-I make everything black and white so that I can focus on the shapes.
-I am playing with the overall layout.
-How are columns set up?
+I make everything black and white so that I can focus on the shapes and layout.
+I ask myself, how are columns set up?
 What does the user see first?
 How can I make this easier for them?
-I am constantly playing

 Then, I get a great epiphany that the layout should be sectioned off in a gradual format.
 When the users vote, they go in a certain order, so I displayed that order in this design.
 They go from teams, to a specific team, to a user.
-This is how the employees go through the voting process, it's just that the designs before didn't support this path.
+This is how the employees go through the voting process, and the previous designs before didn't support this path.